yujiuqie/ELExport/README.md

 ## Usage

-After import 'ELExport.h' in the code file where you want to export log to file in disk, just try to replace *NSLog* with *ELog*.
+After import `ELExport.h` in the code file where you want to export log to file in disk, just try to replace `NSLog` with `ELog`.
 Then all the logs will saved to file in disk automaticly in the right time and safe way.

 ## License